War in Abkhazia (1992–1993): Russia's role in the conflict

 Kholodov also reported on the Russian volunteers fighting on the separatist side:

 "Russians, too, are fighting there.
 We often heard from Georgian guards how Russian mercenaries were attacking: It's a blood-curdling sight – they have helmets and firm, bullet-proof jackets on and their legs are armored as well.
 They advance with their heads bent down, like robots ready to kill.
 There is no use shooting at them.
 No tanks are needed, they are followed by the Abkhaz behind."

 On 25 February, the Georgian Parliament appealed to the UN, European Council and Supreme Soviet of the Russian Federation, demanding the withdrawal of Russian forces from Abkhazia and stating that Russia waged "an undeclared war" against Georgia.

+On 5 April 1993, two Russian Su-25 warplanes, operating alongside separatist forces, attacked Georgian howitzer and mortar positions near Sukhumi.
+Russian commanders claimed that the raids were carried out in response to the alleged shelling of a Russian military laboratory in Eshera by Georgian artillery.
+Russia had declared an air exclusion zone over the facility prior to the alleged attack, and the allegation that Georgian forces had shelled the laboratory was supported by the Abkhazian parliament.
+Georgian officials, however, argued that Abkhaz forces had been allowed to position their artillery batteries next to the laboratory as cover and that Georgian forces had targeted those positions rather than the facility itself.
+The Russian Ministry of Defence maintained that the Russian air strikes targeted unpopulated areas, while the Georgian Ministry of Defence stated that the bombs struck the city, resulting in civilian casualties.

 Georgian Parliament adopted another resolution on 28 April 1993, which openly blamed Russia in political facilitation of ethnic cleansing and genocide against Georgians.

+There was a significant controversy surrounding the amphibious assault force which landed in the Georgian rear in July 1993 to support the offensive conducted by the Abkhaz forces.
+According to Abkhaz public-political figure Aslan Kobakhia, the landing force was entirely made up of volunteers.
+However, according to Georgian lieutenant general Guram Nikolaishvili, the landing force largely consisted of Russians and Cossacks, especially of Russian soldiers from Crimea and Moldova.
+Russian General Alexander Lebed was the one who was tasked with assembling the troops for the landing force, and his brother was commanding the 14th Russian army in Moldova at that time, which was also involved in the fighting on the separatist side in the Transnistria War.
+According to Nikolaishvili, many of these Russian troops were demobilized or on vacation so that the Russian side could claim later that they were fighting in Abkhazia on their own initiative during the transfer of 150 dead bodies of these fighters to Russia.